mynaparrot/plugNmeet-docs/docs/intro.md

 # Plug-N-Meet: Your Open-Source WebRTC Conferencing Solution

 Welcome to Plug-N-Meet, the video conferencing platform designed for ultimate control, flexibility, and **cost-effective scale**.
-Host secure, high-quality video meetings directly from your website, with your own branding and complete ownership of the user experience.
+Host secure, high-quality video meetings directly from your website, with your own branding, and complete ownership of the user experience.

 What truly sets Plug-N-Meet apart is its **unmatched customization**.
 The interface is fully controllable, allowing you to tailor the entire experience—from simple branding with your own logo and colors, to enabling specific features to create anything from a minimalist video chat, to a full-featured **virtual classroom**, or even a massive live event with **hundreds of participants**.